Absolutely. Half of my video equipment is second-hand and I’ve saved thousands of dollars this way.

 Fluidity of the tripod head: If you’re using pan or tilt movements (up and down, side to side) in your footage, you want them to be smooth.
 Otherwise, you’re going to have shaky, unprofessional videos.

 Quality of the build: There are a lot of moving and locking parts on a tripod.
-If you opt for an inferior product, these parts can get worn out and need replaced, adding to your expense.
+If you opt for an inferior product, these parts can get worn out and will need to be replaced, adding to your expense.

 Considering how often you’ll be using your tripod, it’s an important purchase.